 On January 1st, America’s State Parks will host special events and guided hikes to kick off the new year with healthy, family-friendly activities.
 Join in the fun at Virginia First Day Hikes, offering free entry to all Virginia State Parks, special programs, and a photo competition with some nice prizes.

 More than 2 million twinkling lights, nightly snowfall, and beautiful dancing fountains at Gaylord National’s Christmas on the Potomac.
-ICE! returns with 2 million pounds of ice sculptures and 5 ice slides.
+ICE! returns with 2 million pounds of ice sculptures and 5 ice slides plus a new skating rink, Christmas show, and adorable Rudolph theme.
 Follow the link for ticket prices and hours, and consider turning your visit into a National Harbor weekend getaway.

 More than half-a-million twinkling lights, hand-crafted botanical decorations, model trains, holiday dinners, firepit with s’mores and hot chocolate (for purchase), nightly family activities, and more. $13/11/8 for adults/seniors/children.
 5:00 – 10:00 pm nightly.

-The 21st Holiday Tuba Carol Fest is an annual gathering of musicians in historic Lincoln Square playing carols around the Christmas tree.
+The Holiday Tuba Carol Fest is an annual gathering of musicians in historic Lincoln Square playing carols around the Christmas tree.
 Musicians from elementary schoolers to seniors play tubas and instruments in the same family (euphonium, baritone, and sousaphone) while visitors sing along.
 After the show, explore the downtown shops and restaurants, or stay overnight and visit Gettysburg’s historic sites too.
+Gettysburg is also a fun foodie destination.

 Historic Homes of Virginia, Multiple Locations and Dates